Fish to Eat for Health: Dietitian Advice

 There’s no right or wrong fish to select for weight loss, specifically.
 Even fish that contain good amounts of omega-3 fats are still lower in calories compared to other proteins but provide the additional benefit of the essential omega-3 fats.

 The preparation is what can derail your weight loss efforts.
-Because fish is lean, be careful not to overcook it, and opt to use citrus juice or broth for cooking or serving to keep fish moist and appealing.
 Avoid fried fish or fish topped or served with mayo/sour cream sauces.

 Adding more fish to your diet can help toward your weight-loss goals.
 But the bigger benefit to eating fish regularly is the heart-healthy omega-3 fats.